 Should I use a crate or playpen for a Yorkie?

-When crate training, you’ll want a crate or cage small enough that your dog won’t want to eliminate.
-This means they should have just enough room to stand up and turn around, and not enough to pee in one corner and sleep in the other.
+When crate training, you’ll want a crate or cage large enuogh that your dog can stand up and turn around, but small enough that your dog won’t want to eliminate inside of it.
 This rules out most playpens, which tend to be much larger.

 However, having a larger playpen or dog gate on hand can make supervising your pup during non-crate times much easier—especially if you need to keep them separate from other pets or away from certain rooms or furniture.